Leonardo DiCaprio Invests in Mosa Meat and Aleph Farms to Advance Development of Sustainable Cultivated Beef

 About Mosa Meat

 Mosa Meat is a global food technology company pioneering a cleaner, kinder way of making real beef.
 Our founders introduced the world's first cultivated beef hamburger in 2013, by growing it directly from cow cells.
 Founded in 2016, Mosa Meat is now scaling up production of the same beef that people love, but in a way that is better for people, animals, and the planet.
 A diverse and growing team of food-loving problem-solvers, we are united in our mission to fundamentally reshape the global food system.
-Headquartered in Maastricht, The Netherlands, Mosa Meat is a privately held company backed by Blue Horizon, M Ventures, Bell Food Group, Nutreco, Mitsubishi and others.
+Headquartered in Maastricht, The Netherlands, Mosa Meat is a privately held company backed by Blue Horizon, M Ventures, Bell Food Group, Nutreco, Mitsubishi Corporation and others.
 Follow Mosa Meat on Facebook, LinkedIn, Twitter and Instagram or visit mosameat.com to learn more about why people #cravechange.
 Access the Mosa Meat press kit here.

 Share this article